dotkernel/dot-mail/docs/book/v5/transports.md

 > Feel free to use any custom transport you desire, provided it implements the mentioned `TransportInterface`.

-PHP's `mail()` function is a wrapper over `sendmail`, and as such has a different behaviour on Windows than on *nix systems.
+PHP's `mail()` function is a wrapper over `sendmail`, and as such has a different behavior on Windows than on *nix systems.
 Using sendmail on Windows **will not work in combination with** `addBcc()`.

-> Note: emails sent using the sendmail transport will be more often delivered to SPAM.
+> Emails sent using the sendmail transport will be more often delivered to SPAM.

-`esmtp` connects to the configured SMTP host in order to handle sending emails.
+`esmtp` connects to the configured SMTP host to handle sending emails.